-In 2016, Canada published the Pan-Canadian Framework on Clean Growth and Climate Change1 to effectively combat climate change and move its economy away from fossil fuels (Government of Canada, 2016d).
+In 2016, Canada published the Pan-Canadian Framework on Clean Growth and Climate Change to effectively combat climate change and move its economy away from fossil fuels (Government of Canada, 2016d).
 Of central importance in this framework is a federal backstop system or mandatory carbon pricing plan that requires all Canadian provinces and territories to either introduce a cap and trade system, or an explicit price-based system like a carbon tax or a carbon levy and performance-based emissions system by the end of 2018 (Government of Canada, 2016c).
 The backstopping system’s first component, a carbon levy, is applicable to fossil fuels including liquid fuels, gaseous fuels and solid fuels.
-The second component, an output-based pricing system, will apply to industrial facilities emitting 50 kilotonnes or more of CO2e per year (facilities in the buildings sector as well as waste and wastewater, will not be subject to the pricing system) (Powell, 2017).
+The second component, an output-based pricing system, applicable to industrial facilities emitting 50 kilotonnes or more of CO2e per year (facilities in the buildings sector as well as waste and wastewater, will not be subject to the pricing system) (Powell, 2017).

-Originally slated for implementation in 2018, the federal backstop carbon price will go into effect in 2019.
-In the fall of 2018 the proposals were assessed for compliance with the federal standard.
-For provinces and territories that do not adopt a carbon pricing initiative by the end of 2018 or fail to meet the benchmark, the federal backstop system will go into effect on 1 January 2019.
-The levy will start at of C$20/tCO2e (US$15/tCO2e) and increase by C$10 every year until it reaches C$50/tCO2e (US$38/tCO2e) in 2022 (Environment and Climate Change Canada, 2018c).
-It is expected that the tax will raise about C$2.3 billion in 2019 and up to C$5.6 billion by 2022-23.
-Proceeds will be funnelled back to the governments of participating provinces or residents (Carbon Pulse, 2018b).
-The Pan-Canadian Framework also proposes complementary actions to further reduce emissions across the economy and also suggests measures to build climate resilience, accelerate innovation, support clean technology and create jobs (Government of Canada, 2016d).
+The federal backstop carbon price came into effect in 2019 and applies to four of Canada’s ten provinces, all of which oppose the federal government’s plan: Ontario, Manitoba, Saskatchewan and New Brunswick and will be applied to Alberta in January 2020 (Vigliotti, 2019).
+The levy will start at of C$20/tCO2eand increase by C$10 every year until it reaches C$50/tCO2e in 2022 (Environment and Climate Change Canada, 2018b).
+It is expected the tax will raise about C$2.3 billion in 2019 and up to C$5.6 billion by 2022-23.
+Proceeds will be funnelled back to the governments of participating provinces or residents in the case of the backstop (Carbon Pulse, 2018).
+The effect of the federal backstop is considered in the CAT planned policies scenario and not the CAT current policy projections.

-One such measure is the Low Carbon Fund (Environment and Climate Change Canada, 2017b) which will provide C$2 billion (or approx. US$1.6 billion) to support projects that contribute to meeting Canada’s climate targets.
+One such measure is the Low Carbon Economy Fund (Environment and Climate Change Canada, 2017b) which will provide C$2 billion (or approx. US$1.6 billion) to support projects that contribute to meeting Canada’s climate targets.
 The fund has two components: (i) C$1.4 billion will be allocated to support the leadership commitments from provinces and territories on their emission reduction priorities and the commitments they outlined in the Pan-Canadian Framework, (ii) C$0.6 billion will be available for provinces and territories, municipalities, indigenous governments and organisations, businesses and both not-for-profit as well as for-profit organisations to undertake projects that reduce Canada’s GHGs and contribute to clean growth.

 Canada is also taking actions to reduce HFC emissions.
 In October 2016, Canada signed the Kigali Amendment to the Montreal Protocol and proposed new regulations to substantially lower HFC emissions (Government of Canada, 2016c).
 This is a significant move, as HFC emissions in Canada increased tenfold from 1990 to 2012.